Sony RX: RX10 II

 The DSC-RX10 II, marketed in July 2015, boasts a new faster sensor generation (Exmor RS) and the 4K video recording equipment.
 The autofocus was improved to 0.9 seconds on a moving object.
 The maximum shutter speed is 1/32000 seconds, the burst passes 16 i/s.

 RX10 III

 In March 2016, Sony introduced the third version of its DSC-RX10 camera, the III.
 It features a much longer maximum focal length lens (24-600 equiv.), improved image stabilization and new buttons and controls.
 It loses, however, the built-in ND filter of the RX10 II.

 RX10 IV

 The RX10 IV was announced in September 2017.
 It is similar to the RX III but features a new sensor with on-sensor phase detect (for faster and better autofocus tracking) and the ability to shoot 24 frames per second (with autofocus tracking).
 It loses, however, the PlayMemories App features of the RX10 III.

+RX10 V

+The RX10 V was announced in July 2026.
+It retains the 24–600 mm-equivalent f/2.4–4 Zeiss zoom lens while adding a 20.1-megapixel 1.0-type stacked Exmor RS sensor, a BIONZ XR processor and AI-powered subject-recognition autofocus.
+The camera supports blackout-free continuous shooting at up to 30 frames per second and 4K video recording at up to 120 frames per second.